 But “breast was best.”
 EVERYONE knew that.
 It had been drummed into me.

-Good Mothers Should
+The Lie That Good Mothers Should

 My baby was always hungry, always crying, and we were both miserable.
 But I couldn’t possibly move to bottle-feeding.
 Good mothers should only breast-feed.
 Only bad mothers gave up and used bottles.
+Do you see where I am going with this?
+I bought into the lie that good mothers should?

 One evening in utter desperation I did the unthinkable.
 I went out to buy a bottle and some formula.
 Once he got used to the bottle my hungry child practically inhaled that formula.
 Then we both slept for hours.